Battle of Krasnoi: 18 November: the decimation of Ney's III Corps

 Ney suffered more than half of his forces' losses, with nearly all the cavalry and all but two artillery pieces vanishing.
 The devastating defeat of the III Corps prompted Miloradovich to offer Ney another opportunity for an honorable surrender.
 In the early evening, Ney chose to withdraw with his remaining troops.
 Following the advice of colonel Pelet he maneuvered around the Russian forces at Mankovo, tracing the Losvinka's path for several hours.
 By 9 p.m., they reached the desolate Syrokorene, located about 13 km north.
 There, they encountered a reserve of red beets, which they prepared for sustenance.
 At some point during the night, Ney learned of the impending threat by Denisov.
 Amidst the darkness, he opted for a daring crossing of the Dnieper, purportedly between the remote hamlets of Alekseyevka, Varechki or Gusino.
 These spots boasted shallow river points but nearly vertical slopes.
 Sappers employed logs and planks to create makeshift crossings over the ice.
 One by one, but not without significant losses, they managed, leaving two guns, part of the detachment and wounded who could not continue.
 (Note: The Dniepr, 110 m wide and the depth could reach up to 2 m, was frozen since four days and ice broke at several places.
 When they reached the other bank, they had to climb twelve feet (3.7 m), a very steep icey slope.)
-Ney's men enduring the crossing on all fours, with the elements and the Cossacks reduced their ranks to a mere 800 or 900 resolute soldiers.
+Ney's men endured the crossing on all fours, with the elements and the Cossacks reducing their ranks to a mere 800 or 900 resolute soldiers.

 Ney made an audacious decision to lead everyone to the Dnieper, hoping to cross to the opposite bank on the ice.
 His choice left soldiers and officers alike astonished.
 Despite the incredulous gazes, Ney declared that if no one supported him, he would go alone, and the soldiers knew he was not making empty threats.
 When the fortunate few reached the opposite shore and believed themselves saved, they had to climb yet another steep slope to reach the shore, resulting in many falling back onto the ice.
 Of the three thousand soldiers who accompanied Ney, 2,200 drowned during the crossing.
 (Note: It is conceivable that Ney may have lost 2,200 men between Smolensk and the Dnieper.
 It's implausible that all drowned; many were killed, some surrendered.
 Around 1,000 soldiers were captured during the pursuit.)